mysqljs/mysql/Readme.md

   console.log('REMOVED NODE : ' + nodeId); // nodeId = SLAVE1
 });

-// A pattern can be passed with *  as wildcard at end of string poolCluster.getConnection('SLAVE*', 'ORDER', function (err, connection) {});
+// A pattern can be passed with *  as wildcard poolCluster.getConnection('SLAVE*', 'ORDER', function (err, connection) {});

 // The pattern can also be a regular expression